csci5117f25/project-2-very-tired-1/database.md

   "elevationGainMeters": 430,         // tbd when/how to be calculated
   "caption": "Great views at the top",// could be useful if we want to a note with hikes "createdAt": <Timestamp>,
-  "trail": [{                         // ordered by trail order
+  "pohotoCount:"                      // total number of photos taken during the hike "trail": [{                         // ordered by trail order
     "alt": 10,                        // altitude
     "lat": 10.1212,